jamesfalkner/sko-2019-workshop/README.md

 ```sh
 odo create java magic
 ```

+odo lets you manage separate projects, switching between them with `odo project set`.
+For more information on odo, run `odo help` or check out its [home on GitHub](https://github.com/redhat-developer/odo).

 Quarkus projects have create two different JAR files, but we only want one of them to appear in our final project at runtime, so issue the following command to override which build artifacts are used: